rubensworks/article-eswc2020-costmodelldf/content/solution.md

 </figure>

-To achieve such a server interface hybrid, a server cost model selects a set of interfaces based on a given query, and a client cost model determines a query plan based on these interfaces.
-[](#figure-solution) shows an overview of this framework where client-side query engines start by sending a query `q` to the server, and receive an answer that contains a token `t` and a set of allowed interfaces `I`.
+To achieve such a server interface hybrid, a server cost model selects a set of interfaces based on a given query and the server current load.
+While a client cost model determines a query plan based on the granted interfaces. [](#figure-solution) shows an overview of this framework where client-side query engines start by sending a query `q` to the server, and receive an answer that contains a token `t` and a set of allowed interfaces `I`.
 Based on the returned interfaces,